 ShaLeigh Comerford (Founder) Before dance, yoga was my first education.
 In my early childhood I spent a lot of time at the Prema Dharmasala Monastic Ashram where my older sister was in school.
-The school was founded by Sri Vasudevadas, yogi, disciple of Paramahansa Yogananda and teacher in the Naqshbandi line of sufis.
-My mother was also a student of Paramahansa Yogananda and studied the universal teachings of Kriya Yoga.
-From an early age I was introduced to the spiritual teachings of The Bhagavad Gita, The Upanishads, The Yoga Sutras of Patanjali, Madame Blavatsky, Edgar Cayce, Eugene Ferson, the Vedas, and learning sacred mantras such as the Gayatri Mantra – which speaks to the life force that is latent in everyone and is a big part of our teaching philosophy today.
-These teachings embody the philosophies and foundations of my physical practice.
-ShaGa is the culmination of my life-long studies in combination with meeting incredible teachers along my personal journey of healing.
+The school was founded by Sri Vasudevadas, yogi, disciple of Paramahansa Yogananda, and teacher in the Naqshbandi line of sufis.
+My mother was also a student of Paramahansa Yogananda and studied the teachings of Kriya Yoga.
+From an early age I was also introduced to the teachings of The Bhagavad Gita, The Upanishads, The Yoga Sutras of Patanjali, Madame Blavatsky, Edgar Cayce, Eugene Ferson, the Vedas, and learning sacred mantras such as the Gayatri Mantra – which speaks to the life force that is latent in everyone and is a big part of our teaching philosophy today.
+These teachings embody the philosophies, foundations, and beginnings of my physical practice.